rock-solid/pwa-theme-woocommerce/README.md

  });
 ```

-If you’re using [Apache HTTP Server](https://httpd.apache.org/), you need to create a `.htaccess` file in the `public` folder that looks like this:
+If you're using [Apache HTTP Server](https://httpd.apache.org/), you need to create a `.htaccess` file in the `public` folder that looks like this:

 ```
     Options -MultiViews